TheOdinProject/curriculum/web_development_101/installations/installing_ruby.md

 ### Introduction

-Now that you've installed your OS of choice it's time to start installing the actual programming language.
-This section is where most of the errors will occur.
+Now that you've installed your OS and text editor of choice, it's time to install the actual programming language.
+This section is where you will encounter the most errors.

-Before continuing let me point out a few Gotchas:
+Before continuing, let's review a few best practices to keep in mind:

-* Copy and Paste the commands to avoid typos.
+* Copy and paste the commands to avoid typos.
 * Do NOT use `sudo` unless the command specifically says to do so.

-* Follow directions closely.
-It is easy to skip over a section.
+* Follow the directions closely, and don't skip over any sections.

-With those out of the way, let's get started:
+Now, let's get started!

 <details markdown="block">
 <summary class="dropDown-header">Linux / WSL
 </summary>

-### Step 1: Install updates, packages and libraries
+### Step 1: Install Updates, Packages and Libraries

 Before we can install Ruby, we need to install some base packages.

+#### Step 1.1: Open the Terminal

-We will use the terminal to install all of the programs.
+We'll use the terminal to install all of the programs.

-#### Step 1.0: Opening the Terminal

-Using Ubuntu or Xubuntu, simply press `Ctrl + Alt + T` to open the terminal.
-(This may work in other Linux distributions, you'll have to try!)
+If you're using Ubuntu or Xubuntu, simply press `Ctrl + Alt + T` to open the terminal.
+(This may work in other Linux distributions; you'll have to try!)

-If you're using WSL, open up the "Ubuntu 18.04" program from your start menu.
+If you're using WSL, open the "Ubuntu 18.04" program from your Start menu.

-Quick tip: You can copy from the terminal with `ctrl + shift + c` and paste with `ctrl + shift + v` in Linux.
-(In WSL you can use `ctrl + c` like you are used to to copy from the terminal. to paste into the terminal--either bash, PowerShell, or Command Prompt--right click at the prompt and it will paste the contents of the clipboard.)
+**Quick tip:** In Linux, you can copy from the terminal with `ctrl + shift + c` and paste with `ctrl + shift + v`.
+In WSL, you can use `ctrl + c` to copy from the terminal, and you can right click at the prompt to paste the contents of the clipboard into the terminal, whether it's bash, PowerShell, or Command Prompt.

-#### Step 1.1: Updating
+#### Step 1.2: Update Linux

 The rest of the installation will take place inside the terminal window.

-First, we need to make sure your Linux distribution is updated.
+First, we need to make sure your Linux distribution is up to date.
 Run these commands one by one.
-(You will have to put your password in when using `sudo`)
+Because these commands use `sudo`, you will have to enter your password in order for them to run.

 ~~~bash
 sudo apt-get update
 sudo apt-get upgrade
 ~~~

-Be sure to push `y` and then `enter` when it prompts you.
+When it prompts you, press `y` and then `enter`.

-#### Step 1.2: Packages and Libraries
+#### Step 1.3: Install Packages and Libraries

-Next You will have to install some packages that do not come preinstalled.
-These are required for the next steps.
+Next, you need to install some required packages that do not come preinstalled.
 Be sure to copy and paste this command.

 ~~~bash
 sudo apt-get install curl git nodejs gcc make libssl-dev libreadline-dev zlib1g-dev libsqlite3-dev
 ~~~

-Be sure to press `y` then press `enter` again when it prompts you to!
-(You may, or may not, have to type your password after pressing enter.)
+When it prompts you, press `y` and then `enter`.
+You may or may not have to type your password after pressing `enter`.

-### Step 2: Installing Ruby
+### Step 2: Install Ruby

-Now we are ready to install Ruby.
-To do so we are going to use a tool called `rbenv`, which makes it easy to install and manage Ruby versions.
+Now you're ready to install Ruby.
+We're going to use a tool called `rbenv`, which makes it easy to install and manage Ruby versions.

-#### Step 2.1: Installing Rbenv
+#### Step 2.1: Install rbenv

-First we are going to clone the repository using `git` - a version control program we installed in the last command.
-You will become familiar with this program later.
+First, you need to clone the rbenv repository using `git`, which is a version control program you installed with the last command.
+You will become more familiar with this program later on.

 ~~~bash
 git clone https://github.com/rbenv/rbenv.git ~/.rbenv
 ~~~

-Next we will add some commands to allow `rbenv` to work properly.
-We will use the linux `echo` command to this to make it easy.
+Next, we'll add some commands to allow rbenv to work properly.
+We can use the Linux `echo` command to make it easy.

 Note: Run these commands one by one in sequence.
 They will not provide any output if done properly.
 Again, be sure to copy and paste these commands.